Thomas Midgley Jr.: Early life

+Early on, Midgley had a penchant for finding useful applications for known substances.
+In high school, he used the chewed bark of slippery elm trees to give baseballs a more curved trajectory, a practice professional players would later pick up.
+Later in life, he was known to always carry a copy of the periodic table, his main tool in the search for the substance that would mark his breakthrough invention.

 Career

 Leaded gasoline

-Midgley began working at General Motors in 1916.
-In December 1921, while working under the direction of Charles Kettering at Dayton Research Laboratories, a subsidiary of General Motors, Midgley discovered (after discarding tellurium due to the difficult-to-eradicate smell) that the addition of tetraethyllead (TEL) to gasoline prevented "knocking" in internal combustion engines.
+In 1916, Midgley began working at General Motors.
+In December 1921, while working under the direction of Charles Kettering at Dayton Research Laboratories, a subsidiary of General Motors, he discovered (after discarding tellurium due to the difficult-to-eradicate smell) that the addition of tetraethyllead (TEL) to gasoline prevented knocking in internal combustion engines.
 The company named the substance "Ethyl", avoiding all mention of lead in reports and advertising.
-Oil companies and automobile manufacturers, especially General Motors which owned the patent jointly filed by Kettering and Midgley, promoted the TEL additive as an inexpensive alternative superior to ethanol or ethanol-blended fuels, on which they could make very little profit.
+Oil companies and automobile manufacturers (especially General Motors, which owned the patent jointly filed by Kettering and Midgley) promoted the TEL additive as an inexpensive alternative superior to ethanol or ethanol-blended fuels, on which they could make very little profit.
 In December 1922, the American Chemical Society awarded Midgley the 1923 Nichols Medal for the "Use of Anti-Knock Compounds in Motor Fuels".
 This was the first of several major awards he earned during his career.

-In 1923, Midgley took a long vacation in Miami, Florida, to cure himself of lead poisoning.
-He found "that my lungs have been affected and that it is necessary to drop all work and get a large supply of fresh air".

-In April 1923, General Motors created the General Motors Chemical Company (GMCC) to supervise the production of TEL by the DuPont company.
-Kettering was elected as president, and Midgley was vice president.
+In 1923, Midgley took a long vacation in Miami to cure himself of lead poisoning.
+He said, "I find that my lungs have been affected and that it is necessary to drop all work and get a large supply of fresh air."
+That year, General Motors created the General Motors Chemical Company (GMCC) to supervise the production of TEL by the DuPont company.
+Kettering was elected as president with Midgley as vice president.
 However, after two deaths and several cases of lead poisoning at the TEL prototype plant in Dayton, Ohio, the staff at Dayton was said in 1924 to be "depressed to the point of considering giving up the whole tetraethyl lead program".
 Over the course of the next year, eight more people died at DuPont's plant in Deepwater, New Jersey.
 In 1924, dissatisfied with the speed of DuPont's TEL production using the "bromide process", General Motors and the Standard Oil Company of New Jersey (now known as ExxonMobil) created the Ethyl Gasoline Corporation to produce and market TEL.
 Ethyl Corporation built a new chemical plant using a high-temperature ethyl chloride process at the Bayway Refinery in New Jersey.
 However, within the first two months of its operation, the new plant was plagued by more cases of lead poisoning, hallucinations, insanity, and five deaths.